Sawanotsuru Sake Museum

 Getting there

-The Sawanotsuru Sake Museum is located in the Nada Sake District, which is served by Hanshin Railways, Hankyu Railways, and the JR Tokaido Line.
-These lines run parallel north of the district, offering connections to both Kobe and Osaka.
-The closest stations to the district and its attractions are on the Hanshin Line (Oishi Station).
+The Sawanotsuru Sake Museum is located in the Nada Sake District, which is accessible via the Hanshin Railway, Hankyu Railway, and the JR Tokaido Line.
+These lines run parallel to the district’s northern edge and provide convenient connections to both Kobe and Osaka.
+The closest station to the museum and other local attractions is Oishi Station on the Hanshin Line.

 Resources